mustbeperfect/mustbeperfect/README.md

-I like Bun, Vue, Go, MacOS, and Open Source.
+I like engineering and building stuff.

 Favorite movies: Arrival, Dune 1 & 2, and Ex Machina.